Accused of Domestic Violence in Tampa?

 - To limit the other parent's access to children

-Those who have been accused of domestic violance have rights.
-As an experiencexd
+Those who have been accused of domestic violence have rights.
+As an experienced

 attorney, I can help those who need to have their rights protected.
 Catherine

 W. Real, P.A. is a dedicated law firm that will help you protect your